polakowo/plnx-grabber/README.md

-# polo-collector
+# plnx-grabber
-Collector of trade history from Poloniex exchange
+Grabber of trade history from Poloniex exchange